-Despite the fact that JPMorgan Chase's aberrant stop loss calculations at times underreported the relevant losses, the CIO International mark-to-market portfolio nevertheless repeatedly breached the advisories.
-The five-day stop loss advisory was breached on March 26, 2012.
-By March 29, the five-day stop loss utilization for the portfolio exceeded \$180 million, while the limit was \$70 million.
-In addition, in June, JPMorgan Chase told the FDIC that, at the end of March: "The Mark-to-Market Stop-Loss limit was exceeded by 158% for 5 business days."
-In addition, in June, JPMorgan Chase told the FDIC that, at the end of March: "The Mark-to-Market Stop-Loss limit was exceeded by 158% for 5 business days."
+Despite the fact that JPMorgan Chase's aberrant stop-loss calculations at times underreported the relevant losses, the CIO International mark-to-market portfolio nevertheless repeatedly breached the advisories.
+The five-day stop-loss advisory was breached on March 26, 2012.
+By March 29, the five-day stop-loss utilization for the portfolio exceeded \$180 million, while the limit was \$70 million.
+In addition, in June, JPMorgan Chase told the FDIC that, at the end of March: The Mark-to-Market Stop-Loss limit was exceeded by 158% for 5 business days.

 Even if the stop loss advisories had been properly calculated, it's not clear they would have curtailed the trading in the Synthetic Credit Portfolio.
 According to the FDIC, breaches in the stop loss advisories did not automatically trigger an active response.
 The OCC told the Subcommittee that the CIO's approach contrasted with that of the JPMorgan Chase Investment Bank which actively enforced its stop loss limits.
-Another OCC Bank examiner told the Subcommittee that the evidence indicated JPMorgan Chase was either ignoring the stop loss advisories, or simply not doing anything about the CIO breaches.
-He said that senior CIO traders had clearly been given leeway with respect to the stop loss advisories; in other words, the CIO was allowed to exceed them.
-1172
+Another OCC Bank examiner told the Subcommittee that the evidence indicated JPMorgan Chase was either ignoring the stop loss